DataDog/storedog/k8s-manifests/README.md

 > [!IMPORTANT]
 > If you're using a namespace other than `storedog`, you must edit the `STOREDOG_URL` in `puppeteer.yaml`.

-This command sets variables and deploys Puppeteer.
+The following command sets variables and deploys Puppeteer.

 ```bash
 envsubst < k8s-manifests/fake-traffic/puppeteer.yaml | kubectl apply -f -